Welcome to today's edition of the Rush 24-7 podcast.

 He says this is a classic illustration of how business and government partner and do magical things.

-A great example that he says.
+There's a great example of that, he says.

 All right, sit tight, my friends.